breakfastquay/rubberband/README.txt

 FFTW3	       -DHAVE_FFTW3	     GPL.

-Accelerate     -DHAVE_VDSP	     Platform library on OS/X and iOS.
+Accelerate     -DHAVE_VDSP	     Platform library on macOS and iOS.

 Intel IPP      -DHAVE_IPP            Proprietary library, can only be used with
       	    			     Rubber Band commercial licence.
 Define
 				     USE_IPP_STATIC as well to build with static IPP libraries.

-KissFFT        -DUSE_KISSFFT	     Bundled, can be used with GPL or commercial
+KissFFT        -DUSE_KISSFFT	     Bundled, can be distributed with either the
-	    			     licence.
+                                     Rubber Band GPL or commercial licence.
                                      Single-precision.
-Slower than the
+Slower than the above
-				     above options.
+                                     options.

 Resampler libraries supported
 -----------------------------